hazieon/cryptomania/README.md

 The MVP (minimum viable product) of this app is a minimalistic cryptocurrency tracker, Using React.js, CSS and axios to carry out API calls.
 Users can view the current price (per coin), daily change in price, daily % change in price and hourly % change in price.
+☆NEW☆ Market cap and coin supply data now viewable!
 View the app here: https://cryptomaniaa.netlify.app

 ## How to use this app